Xqhare/fortuna/README.md

 If you are looking for a true CSPRNG you should use [Tyche](https://github.com/xqhare/tyche).

-Fortuna is only available on x86_64, riscv64 and aarch64, but supports any OS.
+Fortuna is available on x86_64, riscv64 and aarch64 CPU architectures, and supports any OS.

+## Features

+- Performance
+    - If compiled with release options, Fortuna needs about 1 - 4 ms to generate an entire entropy pool

 ## Naming
 Fortuna is named after the ancient roman goddess of fortune.
-Her greek equivalent is Tyche and lends her name to my own CSPRNG.
+Her Greek equivalent is Tyche and lends her name to my own CSPRNG.

 ## How Fortuna generates random numbers
 Fortuna relies on the system it is executed on to provide entropy.